lmw95/stayverticalpolestudio/README.md

 RESPONSIVE DESIGN
 * The website will grow and shrink according to the screen size of the user, for a good cross-device user experience.
 > * As a first-time user, I want the website to work on all devices
+> * As a first-time user, I want the website to be easy to navigate
 > * When visiting the website, the user wants to access website across a range of devices

 HERO HEADER SECTION WITH NAVIGATION MENU